vidina-solutions/Pytorch-3D-R2N2/README.md

 # Pytorch-3D-R<sup>2</sup>N<sup>2</sup>: 3D Recurrent Reconstruction Neural Network

-This is a Pytorch implementation of the paper ["3D-R2N2: A Unified Approach for Single and Multi-view 3D Object Reconstruction"](http://arxiv.org/abs/1604.00449) by Choy et al. Given one or multiple views of an object, the network generates voxelized ( a voxel is the 3D equivalent of a pixel) reconstruction of the object in 3D.
+This is a fork of a Pytorch implementation (https://github.com/alexgo1/pytorch-3d-r2n2.git) of the paper ["3D-R2N2: A Unified Approach for Single and Multi-view 3D Object Reconstruction"](http://arxiv.org/abs/1604.00449) by Choy et al. Given one or multiple views of an object, the network generates voxelized ( a voxel is the 3D equivalent of a pixel) reconstruction of the object in 3D.
 See [chrischoy/3D-R2N2](http://github.com/chrischoy/3D-R2N2) for the original paper author's implementation in Theano, as well as overview of the method.

 ## Pre-trained model